 - Chill in the fridge before serving topped with chilli or sweet paprika.

-- Once you’ve perfected your hummus experiment with tomato hummus, beetroot hummus, sweet potato hummus and more.
+- Once you’ve perfected your hummus, experiment with other flavours: tomato hummus, beetroot hummus, sweet potato hummus etc.